DRAFT CPSC Bicycle Helmet Standard

 of 105 degrees to the left and right sides of the midsagittal plane when measured in accordance with § 1203.14 of this

 (b) Positional stability.
 No bicycle helmet shall come off of the test headform when tested in accordance with

 (c) Dynamic strength of retention system.
 All bicycle helmets shall have a retention system that will remain intact

 without elongating more than 30 mm (1.2 in.) when tested in accordance with § 1203.16 of this standard.

 (d) Impact attenuation criteria.

-under the standard, either with or without any attachments, or combinations of
+conditioning environment permissible under the standard, either with or without any attachments, or combinations of

 § 1203.13 Test schedule.